joch0a/coding-exercises/README.md

 | Validate BST | https://leetcode.com/problems/validate-binary-search-tree/ | :o: |
 | Kadane's Algorithm | https://www.geeksforgeeks.org/largest-sum-contiguous-subarray/ | :o: |
 | Min Height Trees | https://leetcode.com/problems/minimum-height-trees/ | :o: |

+# How to contribute?

+If you have some interesting and instructive exercise solved on C# feel free to raise a pull request with the solution and the link of the problem.